promotedai/react-introspection/README.md

 ## Deploy

 We use a GitHub action that runs semantic-release to determine how to update versions.
 Just do a normal code review and this should work.
 Depending on the message prefixes (e.g. `feat: `, `fix: `, `clean: `, `docs: `), it'll update the version appropriately.

+GitHub Actions does not push to npm because there is a bug with pushing to npm scoped packages.
+We currently do this manually.
+1. `npm build`
+2. `npm login` with our deployment user.
+3. `npm publish`